-Hot on the heels of the last instalment of my alphabetical journey through the National Photography Collection, I’m taking a look at the life and work of Andor Kraszna-Krausz – one of the most important and influential figures in photographic publishing, who produced a vast range of titles that have graced the bookshelves of generations of photographers.
+Hot on the heels of the last instalment of my alphabetical journey through our collection, I’m taking a look at the life and work of Andor Kraszna-Krausz—one of the most important and influential figures in photographic publishing, who produced a vast range of titles that have graced the bookshelves of generations of photographers.

 Andor Kraszna-Krausz (KK to his friends) was born in Szombathely, Hungary in 1904.
 As a young man he studied photography and cinematography in Munich where he met the publisher Wilhelm Knapp.